pokeclicker/pokeclicker-wiki/data/Quest Points/overview_description.md

 |[[File:Spiritomb.png\|25px]] | 1 | [[File:pokemon/442.png\|30px]] Spiritomb | 6,750 [[File:questPoint.svg\|25px]]

 #### Unova
 Without using the Underground to mine stones and using typed eggs, 98,125 [[File:questPoint.svg\|25px]] are needed.
-Using Mystery Eggs, Mining for stones, and Rare Hold Items 73,025 [[File:questPoint.svg\|25px]] are needed.
+Using Mystery Eggs, Mining for stones, and Rare Hold Items and Berries 19,900 [[File:questPoint.svg\|25px]] are needed.

 ##### Evolution Items
 Item Name | Number Required | Necessary to Obtain | Cost